 The worst passwords of 2016 were just as bad as those of 2015 or 2011.
 Sadly, 2017 will be no different unless websites and services start enforcing stronger passwords.
 The trade-off between convenience and security is mostly made in favor of convenience, which is why the use of good passwords is generally not enforced.
 Two-Factor authentication ads a layer of protection, but even when available this is often not enabled by the user as it ads an extra step in getting to their content.
 While more awareness of tools such as password managers and Two-Factor authentication will increase this year, it will be a few more years before the state of weak password usage improves.

-How to Protect Your Mac in 2017
+How to Protect Your Mac in 2017 and Beyond

 To protect yourself, your data and your wallet this year, be the change.
 Start by using a password manager to secure not only your passwords but also your credit card information, notes with sensitive information, and more.
 Other best practices include the use of a VPN when on a public Wi-Fi network, keeping your operating system and applications up to date, uninstalling Flash Player and other vulnerable plug-ins (or installing updates only directly from the vendor that publishes them), and reading the latest security news on websites, such as the Mac Security Blog, to stay current on the latest threats that may impact you.